symfony/symfony-docs/components/process.rst

 .. note::

-    If a ``Response`` is sent **before** what ``Process`` is running had a chance to complete, the server process will be killed (depending on your OS).
+    If a ``Response`` is sent **before** a child process had a chance to complete, the server process will be killed (depending on your OS).
 It means that your task will be stopped right away.
-Running an asynchronous process is not the same than running a processing surviving yourselves.
+Running an asynchronous process is not the same as running a process that survives it parent process.

-    If you want your process to survive the request/response cycle, you could take advantage of the ``kernel.terminate`` event, and run your command **synchronuously** inside this event.
-Be aware that ``kernel.terminate`` is called only if you run ``PHP-FPM``.
+    If you want your process to survive the request/response cycle, you can take advantage of the ``kernel.terminate`` event, and run your command **synchronously** inside this event.
+Be aware that ``kernel.terminate`` is called only if you use PHP-FPM.

 .. caution::

-    Beware also that if you do that, the said php process won't available to serve any new request until the subprocess is finished, which means you can block your FPM pool quickly if you're not careful enough.
+    Beware also that if you do that, the said PHP-FPM process will not be available to serve any new request until the subprocess is finished.
+This means you can quickly block your FPM pool if you're not careful enough.
-    That's why it generally way better to not do any fancy thing even after the request is sent but prefer using a job queue.
+    That is why it's generally way better not to do any fancy things even after the request is sent, but to use a job queue instead.

 :method:`Symfony\\Component\\Process\\Process::wait` takes one optional argument: a callback that is called repeatedly whilst the process is still running, passing